Autism and memory: Physiological underpinnings

+The physical underpinnings of the cause for differences in the memory of autistic people has been studied.
+Bachevalier suggests a major difference in the brain of an autistic person resides in the neural mechanisms of the structures in the medial temporal lobe (MTL) and perhaps, more specifically the amygdaloid complex.
+This may have implications in their ability to encode information because of the role the MTL and especially the hippocampal areas play in information processing.
+DeLong reinforces this by suggesting autism affects hippocampal function.
+Because the hippocampus is pivotal in memory encoding and modulating memory consolidation, any impairment can drastically affect an autistic person's ability to process (i.e. multi-modal) and retain information.
+Sumiyoshi, Kawakubo, Suga, Sumiyoshi and Kasai have suggested that it is possible that the attenuated neural activities in parahippocampal regions (including the parahippocampal gyrus) may affect an autistic person's ability to organize information.
+This region has an implied role in sorting, relating, and sending information to the hippocampus.
+The authors believe this altered or inhibited activity within the hippocampal regions may explain some of the behavioral differences in autistic people.

+Further evidence suggests autistic people have differences in the circuitry responsible for what Brothers calls the neural basis for social intelligence, which involves holistically interpreting people's expressions and intentions.
+The interaction between the amygdala, the orbitofrontal cortex, and the superior temporal sulcus and gyrus enables processing of social information for personal interaction.
+For people who are autistic, altered activation in these areas may explain difficulties in remembering social-emotional information.

 Long-term memory

 There are two types of long-term memory; both of which have been studied in relation to autism.
 Declarative memory is memory that can be consciously recalled, such as facts and knowledge.
 Declarative memory includes semantic and episodic memory.
 Semantic memory involves the recollection of facts, and episodic memory involves the recollection of previous experiences in life.
 Studies on autistic people have shown impairments in their episodic memory but relative preservation of their semantic memory.
 The brain regions that play a major role in declarative learning and memory are the hippocampus and regions of the medial temporal lobe.

-Autistic individuals often show mixed long-term memory abilities.
+Autistic people often show mixed long-term memory abilities.
 While semantic memory, the memory for facts, tends to remain mostly intact, memory related to personal life events, or episodic memory, may be impaired.
 This particularly affects social or emotional information in an individual.
 Studies also suggest that high-functioning autistic individuals have intact recognition memory for non-social stimuli while struggling with features such as color or location.